SharzyL/rt/README.md

 # Yet Another Raytracer

-This is a ray tracer written in 2.3k lines of C++.
+This is a raytracer written in 2.3k lines of C++.

 Supported features: